AlGoulas/bio2art/README.md

 # Citations

 Apart from explicitly refering to this repository, certain empirical datasets are used as well.
-Thus, if you use a specific empirical connectome to instantiate a recurrent artifical neural network, please cite the following papers:
+Thus, if you use a specific empirical neural network to instantiate a recurrent artifical neural network, please cite the appropriate item form the following list papers:

 Fly:
 A.-S. Chiang et al. Three-dimensional reconstruction of brain-wide wiring networks in Drosophila at single-cell resolution.Curr.
 Biol.21,1–11 (2011) https://doi.org/10.1016/j.cub.2010.11.056